A lovely gourmet mushroom that can be found from November to February when there is not that many other mushrooms about.

 Bluey-purple and a bit fibrous, more often than not thick and stout although can be fairly thin, and can be slightly bulbous towards the base.

-Some of the Cortinarius species as they can have similar lilac blue colouring but they have an unpleasant smell and the spore print is rusty brown.
-The stem will usually have ring of rust brown due to the spores sticking to the ring zone.
+Some of the Cortinarius species, especially the Bruising Webcap (Thaxterogaster purpurascens), pictured, as they can have similar lilac blue colouring but generally have an unpleasant smell and the spore print is rusty brown.
+The stem will usually have band of orange/brown due to the spores sticking to the residue of the cortina or there will be some of the cortina left hanging from the edge of the cap looking a little like cobweb.

 Off-white to pale pink.
 Ellipsoid.
 The spores should be scrapped into a small pile to get an accurate spore colour.